toke/git-sandbox/README.md

-Just a git sandbox for playing around
+Just a git sandbox for playing around.
+Not serious stuff in here.